nus-cs2030s/2425-s1/docs/style.md

 ```
 java -jar ~cs2030s/bin/checkstyle.jar -c ~cs2030s/bin/cs2030_checks.xml *.java
 ```

+The exercises and assessments may have different stylecheck configurations.
+See the corresponding instructions in the exercises/assessment papers.

 Hint: put the command into a `bash` script so that you do not need to type such a long string all the time.